keith-merchant-ibm/vpc-on-classic-1/vsi_migration_FAQs.md

 # About Migrating from VPC (Gen 1) to VPC (Gen 2)
 {: #migrating-faqs}

 To continue bringing you the best service, hardware, and connectivity, IBM infrastructure is continually evaluated to ensure that it meets your networking, throughput, and redundancy requirements.
-The IBM Gen 1 environment, while robust, is an excellent stepping-stone to the more advanced features available in our Gen 2 environment, including the following benefits.
+The IBM Gen 1 environment, while robust, is an excellent stepping-stone to the more advanced features available in our Gen 2 environment.

+This topic includes answers to commonly asked questions about migrating from VPC (Gen 1) to VPC (Gen 2).

+## What are the benefits of migrating from Gen 1 to Gen 2?
+{: #migrating-faqs-benefits}

+While Gen 1 and Gen 2 have many of the same features and functions, Gen 2 provides these additional benefits:

 * 5X faster virtual server processing
 * Up to 80 Gbps network performance on virtual server profiles
+* Block storage is larger in Gen 2
+* Quotas and limits are increased for some features in Gen 2; see [Gen 1 and Gen 2 Quota and Limit Comparisons](/docs/vpc-on-classic?topic=vpc-on-classic-migrating-quotas-limits) for details
-* The latest Auto Scaling and Network Flow Logs
+* All new features, including Auto Scaling and Network Flow Logs, are being developed for Gen 2 only

-This topic includes answers to commonly asked questions about migrating from VPC (Gen 1) to VPC (Gen 2).

 ## When do I need to be fully migrated?
 {: #migrating-faqs-when}

 Migrations must be completed by the end of 2020.
 The fastest way to do this is to use a vendor that IBM has engaged who will work with you to provide a migration path specific to your infrastructure.
 Contact your IBM representative for more information.

-You can also choose to perform this migration with your own resources following the steps in our docs.
+You can also choose to perform this migration with your own resources by following the steps in our docs.
 If you choose to complete this migration, refer to [Instructions for Migrating from VPC (Gen 1) to VPC (Gen 2)](/docs/vpc-on-classic?topic=vpc-on-classic-migrating-vpc).

 ## Will I need to migrate my resources in the future (subsequent to this migration)?
 {: #migrating-faqs-migrate-again}